ramorel/grad-school/R/trial_research_sample.md

 publicly available set to demonstrate this code.
 The `ergm` pack has a number of sample social networks.
 First, load the relevant libraries.

-I will use the “faux.desert.high” network, which approximates the structure the network used for my study.
+I will use the `faux.desert.high` network, which approximates the structure the network used for my study.
 It is directed, has 107 nodes (compared to 84) and a density of 0.04 (compared to 0.07).
+This is a simulated high school friendship network, using parameters estimated from real-life friendship networks in the AddHealth dataset.

 ``` r
 data("faux.desert.high")